Northern lights could be visible in US Sunday, Monday: Here’s where

-(NEXSTAR) – Residents living in more than a dozen U.S. states have the chance to see the northern lights Sunday thanks to recent activity on the Sun.
+(NEXSTAR) – Residents living in more than a dozen U.S. states, including Pennsylvania, have the chance to see the northern lights Sunday thanks to recent activity on the Sun.

 A coronal mass ejection and a minor solar flare happened Friday night, according to NOAA’s Space Weather Prediction Center.
 In addition to sparking a geomagnetic storm watch through Monday, the solar activity means the northern lights will be visible as far south as Nebraska and Iowa.